What are the necessary preparation steps you need to take?

 ► The economic and financial position of the Company;

-► The estimates regarding operating and financial activities and prospective financial information for both the Issuer and any eventual guarantor.
+► The estimates regarding operating and financial activities and prospective financial information for the Issuer.

 What information needs to be included in the Prospectus?